Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 2. Barilla

-The most popular pasta brand worldwide is Barilla, and you can readily purchase it in supermarkets from Italy to the United States.
+The most popular pasta brand worldwide is Barilla, which can be readily purchased in supermarkets from Italy to the United States.
 According to the company, it sells more pasta and baked goods than anybody else in Italy.

-Just be mindful that not all Barilla pasta is vegan and that you should avoid their lasagna, most of their fresh pasta, and several of their fettuccine varieties.
+Just be mindful that not all Barilla pasta is vegan, and you should avoid the lasagna, fresh pasta, and fettuccine varieties.

 3. Colavita

-Globally distributed Colavita pasta is made entirely of vegan ingredients.
-The pasta offered by Colavita is entirely vegan and certified Kosher since, according to the company’s website, it is manufactured only with durum wheat and spring water.
-They use only fresh spring water and 100% durum wheat to make their pasta.
+The globally distributed Colavita pasta is made entirely of vegan ingredients.
+According to the company’s website, it is entirely vegan and certified Kosher since it is manufactured only with durum wheat and spring water.
+They use fresh spring water and 100% durum wheat to make their pasta.

 4. Garofalo Fettucce